milesgranger/flaco/README.md

 Flaco will not run _any_ precheck queries. _However_, you can supply either `n_rows` or `size_hint` to `flaco.io.read_sql` to give either exact, or a hint to reduce the number of allocations/resizing of arrays during data loading.

+When in doubt, it's likely you should choose connectorx as it's more mature and offers great performance.

 # Words of caution